puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_tags.markdown

     }
 {% endhighlight %}

-The example above would assign the `us_mirror1` and `us_mirror2` tags to all of the defined resources being declared in the class `role::public_web`, as well as all of the resources each of them contains.
+The example above would assign the `us_mirror1` and `us_mirror2` tags to all of the defined resources being declared in the class `role::public_web`, as well as to all of the resources each of them contains.

 Using Tags
 -----